kihyun1998/youtube-comment-exporter/store/en.md

-✔ Fast Parallel Fetching — 8x concurrent requests for speedy bulk collection ✔ Auto-detect Video ID — Click the icon on any YouTube tab and the ID fills in automatically ✔ URL Paste Support — Paste a full YouTube URL and the ID is extracted for you ✔ Real-time Progress — Watch the progress live and cancel anytime ✔ Dark / Light Theme — One-click toggle for comfortable viewing ✔ 16 Languages — Available in English, Korean, Japanese, Chinese, Spanish, and more
+✔ Fast Parallel Fetching — 8x concurrent requests for speedy bulk collection ✔ Auto-detect Video ID — Click the icon on any YouTube tab and the ID fills in automatically ✔ URL Paste Support — Paste a full YouTube URL and the ID is extracted for you ✔ Progress Bar — Visual progress bar with percentage tracking, cancel anytime ✔ Split Export — Split export files by comment threads for easier analysis ✔ Custom Filename — Customize export filename with flexible templates ✔ Dark / Light Theme — One-click toggle for comfortable viewing ✔ 16 Languages — Available in English, Korean, Japanese, Chinese, Spanish, and more